 Corbett herself was in attendance at the preview, regaling any curious punters with her tales of that special summer of 1954 in Vallauris.
 For Corbett, this collection of nearly 40 works made over just two years – prolific by anyone’s standards – is a “bringing together [of] experiences and feelings from both past and present…[an expression] of my dreams and ideals.”
 Fitting, then, that the exhibition includes Corbett’s own reimaginings of Picasso’s depictions of her; projecting an image of herself through his eyes, even mimicking his distinct style at times.
 It’s clear the name drop wasn’t just for marketing purposes, it was justified as something that was clearly such a seminal experience for this enchanting artist.

-World in a Flower is on at Francis Kyle Gallery until 3rd April 2014, for further information visit here.
+World in a Flower is at Francis Kyle Gallery until 3rd April 2014.
+For further information visit the gallery’s website here.